SweJob/getkey/README.rst

-This library seems to have started as a gist by Danny Yoo & made the rounds in various versions until Miguel Ángel García turned it into a portable package for their `python-inquirer`_ project.
+This library seems to have started as a gist by Danny Yoo & made the rounds in various versions until Miguel Angel Garcia turned it into a portable package for their `python-inquirer`_ project.
 Then K.C.Saff forked it & smashed it into this new form for their own command line input library.